lunawang257/pick-treasury/README.txt

    python pick-treasury.py -c --no-overlap --use-new-data

+   You can also add --weighted to calculate weighted average and standard deviation, where the weight is the number of years of each test period.
+   This gives more importance to longer test periods:

+   python pick-treasury.py -c --weighted python pick-treasury.py -c --no-overlap --weighted python pick-treasury.py -c --no-overlap --use-new-data --weighted

 4. Run Stability Test with Different Period Lengths
    -----------------------------------------------
    You can vary the rolling period length: